 Fractional ownership or leasing of a private jet is a big decision.
 We give you a comprehensive overview of factors that will guide your decision.

-Said articles recommend full ownership if you fly more than 400 hours, jet cards for 25 to 50 hours, and on-demand charter for less than 25 hours of flying.
+Said articles recommend full ownership for more than 400 hours, jet cards for 25 to 50 hours, and on-demand charter for fewer than 25 hours of flying.

 Even in 2001, a long time ago, but long before jet cards and other shorter-term options really took hold, a white paper from Embry-Riddle Aeronautical University pegged the sweet spot for fractional ownership at between 145 and 387 hours of annual usage.

-To help you understand if you should be thinking about fractional ownership and long-term lease options from fractional providers, I enlisted the help of James Butler, the CEO of Shaircraft Solutions LLC and an aviation attorney and expert.
+To help you understand whether you should consider fractional ownership and long-term lease options from fractional providers, we enlisted the help of James Butler, the CEO of Shaircraft Solutions LLC.

-Butler specializes in advising private flyers in terms of buying and leasing fractional aircraft, investing in jet cards, etc., and negotiates the contracts for these investments.
+Butler specializes in advising private flyers on buying and leasing fractional aircraft, investing in jet cards, and negotiating contracts for these investments.
 I’ve quoted Butler extensively in this article.

 The fractional ownership concept in the private aircraft arena is closely tied to Richard Santulli, who pioneered it by launching NetJets in 1987 before selling the company to Warren Buffett’s Berkshire Hathaway in 1998 for $725 million.

-The idea was to target companies and UHNW families that might not have ongoing demand sufficient to own their own airplanes or, if they already owned one, needed multiple airplanes on a regular basis.
+The idea was to target companies and UHNW families that might not have an ongoing demand sufficient to own their own airplanes or, if they already owned one, needed multiple airplanes regularly.

 At the time, the only other option was on-demand charter, and there was often very little transparency about the safety and operational standards of charter companies.